Deploying Your Code

 - The Web server is on another computer (remote host).
 Files on the server are available through the FTP/SFTP/FTPS protocol, through a network share, or a mounted drive.

-Now let's see how to use PyCharm in the above environment configurations.
-PyCharm assumes that all development, debugging, and testing is done on your computer and then the code is deployed to a production environment.
+Now let's see how to use RubyMine in the above environment configurations.
+RubyMine assumes that all development, debugging, and testing is done on your computer and then the code is deployed to a production environment.

 Please note the following:

-- The reason to stick to this "local development - deployment" model lies in the way PyCharm provides its coding assistance which includes code completion, code inspections & validations, code navigation, etc. All this functionality is based on the index of the project files which PyCharm builds when the project is loaded and updates on the fly as you edit your code.
+- The reason to stick to this "local development - deployment" model lies in the way RubyMine provides its coding assistance which includes code completion, code inspections & validations, code navigation, etc. All this functionality is based on the index of the project files which RubyMine builds when the project is loaded and updates on the fly as you edit your code.

-Taking into account all the above, let's define the following basic concepts related to synchronization between PyCharm and servers.
+Taking into account all the above, let's define the following basic concepts related to synchronization between RubyMine and servers.

 - An in-place server is a server whose document root is the parent of the project root, either immediate or not.
 In other words, the Web server is running on your computer, your project is under its document root, and you do your development directly on the server.